Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems: Related Work

-\textbf{Deep Learning Approaches for Koopman Operator Estimation.} Deep learning models are increasingly being integrated into the Koopman theory framework to enable the learning of complex system dynamics by leveraging the expressive power of neural networks.
+Deep learning models are increasingly being integrated into the Koopman theory framework to enable the learning of complex system dynamics by leveraging the expressive power of neural networks.
 One of the earliest examples is Koopman Autoencoders (KAEs) for forecasting sequential data~\cite{williams_kedmd_2015,takeishi_learning_2017,lusch_deep_2018,azencot2020consistent}.
 The KAE approach in general aims to learn a latent embedding and a global, time-invariant linear operator, guided by reconstruction and latent-space constraints.
 While these methods laid important groundwork, more recent developments~\cite{Mardt--Pasquali--Wu--Noe2018vampnets,Kostic--Lounici--Novelli--Pontil2023,Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr} have demonstrated superior performance.
-Consequently, our experimental comparisons concentrate on these more advanced techniques.
+Consequently, our experiments focus on these more advanced techniques.

 Recently, various deep learning architectures for learning Koopman operator have been proposed to handle complex real-world environments, such as non-stationarity in time series data.
-For example, Koopa~\cite{liu_koopa_2023} introduced Fourier filters for disentanglement and distinct Koopman predictors for time-variant and invariant components.
+For example, \citet{liu_koopa_2023} introduce Fourier filters for disentanglement and distinct Koopman predictors for time-variant and invariant components.
 Another example is Koopman Neural Forecaster~\cite{wang2023knf}, which utilizes predefined measurement functions, a transformer-based local operator, and a feedback loop.
-We remark, however, that while these methods demonstrate impressive empirical results on some datasets, they primarily prioritize forecasting accuracy rather than the eigenanalysis essential for understanding the underlying system and achieving robust prediction, an objective central to the Koopman analysis framework.
-In this paper, we focus on the core Koopman framework.
-Extending our Koopman learning approach to incorporate forecasting capabilities presents an exciting direction for future work.
+We remark, however, that while these methods demonstrate impressive empirical results on some datasets, they mainly prioritize forecasting accuracy rather than eigen-analysis essential for understanding the underlying system and achieving robust prediction, which lies at the core of the Koopman framework.
+In this work, we focus on this core aspect, leaving forecasting extensions for future study.